 If you wish to cancel your parent support subscription, you must do so at least 30 days before your next payment is scheduled to draft.
 Failure to do so will result in a full charge of your next month’s payment. *6-month or 12-month pre-paid subscriptions will have the remaining balance refunded once the 30 days notice is received.

 Weekend Success Camp is a camp for both parents and their children.
 The price is per parent and per child.
 You may enroll in Weekend Success Camp only after you have completed the Online Empowered Parent Conference.
 Weekend Success Camp is not a drop-off program for someone to fix your child.
 At least one parent must attend the weekend long camp with their child.
 Weekend Success Camp shows the Parent how to implement what was taught in the Online Empowered Parent Conference and teach the Child how this new lifestyle works.

 We work with children between the ages of 8-17.

 The behavior of one child affects the whole family.
 Every family member over the ages of 8 years old should be present at Weekend Success Camp to learn a new way of behaving and relating as a family unit.
 Because most of your attention has been focused on your strong-willed child, you may not be able to see just how much of this child’s bad behavior has rubbed off on your other children.

 Outside of paying for Camp, each person must have filled out and signed the required forms (sent after purchasing) or will not be allowed on the premises.
 We are required to have these forms filled out for each person attending.
 Anyone that attempts to enter the property without having completed these forms will be considered trespassing.

-We have helped many parents from all over the country.
+We have assisted numerous families from diverse countries.
 Steps/Options for out of town families:

 Online Empowered Parent Conference – this can be done at your convenience from any location with Internet access.